 Benefits of Weatherstripping

 Weatherstripping seals out moisture, cold or hot air and unwanted creatures, creating a more temperate, comfortable environment within the garage.
-You will be able to safely store valuable tools without worrying about rust, and you can store food without a concern for rummaging rodents.
+You will be able to safely store valuable tools without worrying about rust, and you can store food without concern for rummaging rodents.

 While it is advisable to seal the door connecting the garage to the main living area of the house (via services similar to companies such as PLASTPRO can provide) as well, properly installed weatherstripping around the exterior garage doors can greatly reduce the risk of lost energy.
 Additionally, the bottom of the garage door will not scrape against the concrete or pavement, helping to prevent premature wear of both the door and the floor.
 The cost of installing or replacing weatherstripping is low, especially when compared to the long-term benefits it provides.